ChristianGarcia/RxFacebook/README.md

 Make sure `RxFacebook.logIn()` is done in the UI Thread (typically by observing on `mainThread()` before it)

 The generated `Observable` holds a strong reference to the host `Activity`.
-Remember to dispose the subscription `Disposable` once you're done with it (typically in the `onDestroy()` method) to free this reference.
+Remember to dispose of the subscription's `Disposable` once you're done with it (typically in the `onDestroy()` method) to free this reference.

 That's it.
 No need to handle any `onActivityResult()`.